markbosire/GCP-HLS-Processing-Pipeline/README.md

 6. **Processed Video Storage**: The processed video is sent to Cloud Storage.
 7. **Web App Receives Video**: The web app receives the processed video.

 The user uploads the video to cloud storage.
 An Object finalized event is triggered.
 A Cloud function is initialized to process the Video.
 A publisher event is invoked when the image is processed.
-The web app receives a subsiber notification.
+The web app receives a subscriber notification.
 The processed Video is sent to clous storage.
 The web app receives the processed video.

 ## Setup